“Be quiet, I’m reading.”

 Hal lifted his chin.
 “What about the howl?”

 What howl?
 Peter did the first thing that came to mind—he howled.

-His lungs expanded, the sound proud, deep.
+His lungs expanded as the sound fled his lips, a vibrating, piping hot call of the wild.
+Proud.
+Deep.
 Nearly a perfect imitation of a feral werewolf.

-It was so real that a few of the men standing at Hal’s rear shuffled back, their heads swiveling around, their guns raised in case the source of the sound was coming from somewhere else.
+The howl was so real that a few men at Hal’s rear raised their guns in case the sound originated from somewhere else.

-When Peter’s chest started burning, he growled a finish.
+Peter’s chest burned and he growled a finish.